It’s only February, but we’re already longing for afternoons spent lounging outside on an outdoor seating area, book in hand.

 For the do-it-yourself crowd, here’s how an outdoor seating area with pavers is done:

 1. First consider, do you want the top of the material surface to be level with the ground?
 Take inventory of the dimensions of your pavers and any base materials.
-You may need to dig out some of the original dirt.
+You will likely need to dig and remove some of the original dirt.